 With another Homeschool Minute from The Homeschool Channel, here is Gena Suarez, Publisher of The Old Schoolhouse® Magazine.
-Hey Mama, you know those days when… Just click the play button to listen.
+Would you like to teach… Just click the play button to listen.